abdullahkhawer/aws-alerts/README.md

 -   If you want to enable AWS CloudFormation failures notifications, select `YES` for `EnableCloudFormationFailureNotification` and then specify the following:
     -   Enter `CloudFormationFailureLambdaCodeS3Bucket` which is an AWS S3 Bucket Name having AWS CloudFormation Failure Notification AWS Lambda Function Code. (e.g., my-bucket).
     -   Enter `CloudFormationFailureLambdaCodeS3Key` which is an AWS S3 Bucket Key having AWS CloudFormation Failure Notification AWS Lambda Function Code (e.g., lambda/code/aws_cloudformation_failure_notification.zip).
--   Similarly, for any AWS service you want to enable failures, errors, warnings and terminations notifications, select `YES` for that AWS service's parameter that is starting with `Enable...`
+-   Similarly, for any AWS service you want to enable failures, errors, warnings and terminations notifications, select `YES` for that AWS service's variable that is starting with `Enable...`
 -   Enter suitable `Tags` if required.
 -   Under `Review`, select `I acknowledge that AWS CloudFormation might create IAM resources with custom names.` and click create.
 -   Wait for the stack to change its `Status` to `CREATE_COMPLETE`.